libretro/RetroArch/pkg/emscripten/README.md

 ## Dependencies

 The emscripten build in the retroarch tree does not contain the necessary web assets for a complete RetroArch installation.
 While it supports the regular desktop asset and content downloaders, we also provide a small bundle of UI assets for first launch.
-You can obtain these files from the nightly Emscripten build on the buildbot, or make them yourself by `zip -r bundle-minimal.zip bundle-minimal` (essentially, just the `assets/ozone`, `assets/pkg`, and `assets/sounds` folders from the regular asset package).
+You can obtain these files from the nightly Emscripten build on the buildbot, or make them yourself by `zip -r9 bundle-minimal.zip bundle` (essentially, just the `assets/ozone`, `assets/pkg`, and `assets/sounds` folders from the regular asset package).

 ## Usage